Healthy Homes Assessment Karaka Bays

 Karaka Bays Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Karaka Bays and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory in all Karaka Bays and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate compliance with any Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of your rental home.

 Starting 1 July 2021

-• Property managers and private landlords are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2023

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes